Finance | | Sep 02, 2015

 End the Summer, Prepared for Fall

 In our last week of summer, it is important to prepare yourself and your finances for the year ahead.
-Summer is great, shorter work weeks, weekends spent on the golf course and relaxing by the pool.
+Summer is great, with shorter work weeks, weekends spent on the golf course and relaxing by the pool.
 But once those leaves start to turn reality begins to settle in.
 The kids go back to school, some off to college, and we are left with taking the jackets out of the closet.

 But how can we keep track of our finances before the craziness begins?
 It only takes a few simple steps:

 Find balance in your life: The concept of creating a personal balance sheet can seem like a large undertaking.
 But if you break it down one step at a time, it’s not so complicated.

 Grab a piece of paper and write “Assets” on the top left hand side and “Debts” on the top right-hand side.
 Leave room at the bottom because that is where you put “What’s Left”.